To travel hopefully is a better thing than to arrive

-Well, when there are a lot of people at the exit, what happens?
+Well, when there are many people at the exit, what happens?
 That you meet them all day.
 Have you ever been in Barcelona Les Rambles in August?
-Well here it has been similar: hard not to see someone at some point in front of you.
+Well, here it has been similar: hard not to see someone at some point in front of you.

 First stage: from Milngavie to Drymen

 Milngavie’s exit is very urban, to put it another way, it’s a park like you can find in Glasgow or Edinburgh, full of trees, and with a perfect path.
 Then, suddenly, you find yourself surrounded by meadows.
 And that’s it.
-Sometimes you see cows, sheep sometimes, now there are tiny and made us daydream while chasing, sometimes a farm or a B&B but nothing in the end you do stop to remove the camera from the pocket pocket (I no longer say reflex).
+Sometimes you see cows, sometimes sheep, sometimes a farm or a B&B but nothing in the end you do stop to remove the camera from the backpack (I no longer say reflex).
 Even the road has been monotonous, it looked like a paved road a long time ago that they have left to their fate and that in a harsh climate like the Scottish there are only small memories left.

 The incentive has come in the few times the road has taken us over a hill, and we have had spectacular views: Conic Hill, Ben Lomond, and even the most incipient Loch Lomond with some of its Islands.
-Also, the part that runs through Mugdock Wood, a country park of those that have so many, is very beautiful.
+Also, the part that runs through Mugdock Wood, a country park of those that there are so many, is stunning.
 And the piece with Craigallian Lake on the right, too.
 Maybe it’s not as monotonous as fatigue has made me think.

 Anyway, nothing happens either.
 The guide already says it: it’s a day to get warm with the environment.
 Tomorrow, we have direct contact with Loch Lomond, and gradually leave the Lowlands to enter the Highlands.